zou-Justin/solid-octo-guide/24_LAMP/README.md

     adduser Name
     ```
 3. Once you create your password you can then use  ```su Name``` to switch to the user and start using sudo commands to install packages.
+4. You can follow the step of [here](https://www.digitalocean.com/community/tutorials/how-to-install-linux-apache-mysql-php-lamp-stack-on-ubuntu-20-04) for how to install each package

 ### Resources
 * https://www.digitalocean.com/community/tutorials/how-to-install-linux-apache-mysql-php-lamp-stack-on-ubuntu-20-04